Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 MD is an eye disease that occurs with aging.
-MD is when the macula (center part) of your retina (back part) declines or becomes damaged.
+The macula (center part) of your retina (back part) declines or becomes damaged.
 The macula helps you see images in sharp detail.
 When the macula becomes damaged, it causes blurring or loss of vision in the center of your eyesight.

 What are the cause and types of MD?

 The exact cause of MD is unknown.
-MD may occur when the retina does not get enough nutrients (substances needed for growth).
-Decreased nutrients cause the supporting tissues of the retina to break down and waste material to collect.
-The damaged tissues and waste material cause drusen to form under the retina.
-The light-sensitive cells of the eyes are then injured causing blurring in the center part of your sight.
-There are 2 types of MD:
+MD may occur when the retina does not get enough nutrients.
+Decreased nutrients cause the supporting tissues of the retina to break down, and waste material collects.
+The damaged tissues and waste material cause drusen (hard, abnormal tissue growths) to form under the retina.
+The light-sensitive cells of the eyes are then injured, causing blurring in the center part of your sight.
+The following are the 2 types of MD:

 - Dry MD is the most common and slowly causes mild vision loss.
-Dry MD can sometimes turn into the wet form of MD.
+Dry MD can sometimes turn into the wet form.

 - Wet MD is more severe and can quickly damage your vision.
 It occurs when new, abnormal blood vessels grow in your retina.
 The blood vessels may break open, causing blood to leak out.
 Small scars may also form.